Built from the inside out.

 Frequently Asked Questions

-A trained, licensed professional supports you through a psilocybin experience.
-Your facilitator is present the entire time to provide a safe, supportive environment.
-Facilitation is not psychotherapy or medical treatment — it’s a supported experience guided by your own intentions.
+Psilocybin facilitation is a service where a trained, licensed professional supports you through a psilocybin experience.
+Your facilitator is present throughout the session to provide a safe, supportive environment.
+Facilitation is not psychotherapy or medical treatment—it is a supported experience guided by your own intentions.

 Yes.
 In 2020, Oregon voters passed Measure 109, creating a regulated framework for psilocybin services.
-Licensed facilitators work at licensed service centers under the oversight of the Oregon Health Authority.
+Licensed facilitators work at licensed service centers under the oversight of the Oregon Psilocybin Services (OPS) section of the Oregon Health Authority.
 All of our facilitators are licensed by the state of Oregon.

-A psilocybin session typically lasts several hours.
+A psilocybin administration session typically lasts several hours.
 Your facilitator remains present for the entire duration.
-Plan for a full day, as experiences vary in length.
+Plan for a full day when scheduling your session, as experiences vary in length.

 Psilocybin facilitation is not psychotherapy, counseling, or medical treatment.
 Facilitators do not diagnose conditions, provide therapeutic interventions, or offer medical advice.
-We create safe environments and support you through the experience.
-If you’re working with a therapist, facilitation can complement that work.
+We are trained to create safe environments and support you through the experience itself.
+If you are currently working with a therapist, facilitation can complement that work.

 Get in Touch